homam-gh/contacts/README.md

 #### Application and Folder Structure

+    EURAIL -TEST/
+        ├── Public
+        └── src/
+            ├── assets/
+            │   └── styles
+            ├── components/
+            │   ├── contacts
+            │   └── tabs
+            ├── context
+            ├── interfaces
+            ├── services
+            ├── shared
+            └── utils

     The application has a simple structure:
     - `index.html` and `main.tsx` are application entry points.
     - then there is `App.tsx` which contains `ErrorBoundary.tsx` and `Layout.tsx`
+    - components folder houses `layout`, `loader` and `header` components
+        - there is two subfolders for contact part of the page and tabs
+    - context contains two contexts
+        - one for gettign and emotting the list of contacts
+        - another for setting the active tab to be shown by application, despite design that disables the letters woth no contacts under them, I generate the tabs from contacts so if for example if there is no contact under `x` there would be no `x` on tabs.
+    - interfaces has the main interface for contact broke down to smaller interfaces and only the ones that would be used directly on components are exported to keep working tree clean
+    - in the services there is a single file wrapping `axios` to be used in application. only `get` method is availble since I only needed that one.
+    - in shared we have `ErrorBoundry`, `icons` which contains all the Icons I used in app, and the config for toastify.
+    - in utils we have two files that each contains pure functions that simplifies testing process and make them reusable.